googlevr/gvr-unity-sdk/Cardboard/Package.md

 **Prefabs**

+* _CardboardCamera.prefab - Handles whole frame clearing and distortion correction in Unity.
 * _CardboardMain.prefab_ - A drop-in replacement for a Main Camera object.
 * _CardboardHead.prefab_ - A drop-in replacement for other cameras.
 * _CardboardAdapter.prefab_ - Adds stereo rendering to an existing camera.

 **Shaders**

-* _RadialUndistortionEffect.cs_ - Shader for simulating distortion correction.
+* _UnlitTexture.shader_ - Draw the distortion mesh with the rendered scene.

 **Demo**